Physiotherapy Treatment for Back Pain Relief in Delhi

 4. Child’s Pose (Lumbar Flexion Relief)

 Kneel and sit back toward your heels.
 Extend your arms forward on the floor and rest your forehead down.
 Hold for 30–60 seconds.
-This position gently stretches the paraspinal muscles and provides relief for facet joint-related pain.
+This stretches the paraspinal muscles and provides relief for facet joint-related pain.
 It also activates the parasympathetic nervous system, aiding pain reduction.

-5. Walking (The Most Underrated Exercise)
+5. Brisk Walking (The Most Underrated Exercise)

 Acute vs Chronic Back Pain: Different Treatment Approaches